arangodb/docs/oasis/backups.md

 ## How to restore backups

-To restore a database from a backup, highlight the desired backup and click on the restore icon.
+To restore a database from a backup, highlight the desired backup and click the restore icon.

 {% hint 'warning' %}
 All current data will be lost when restoring.